Aimer101/Nim/README.md

 where:
 * alpha = learning rate which is a constant with value of 0.5
-* new value estimate = reward in current stat + reward from taking action
+* new value estimate = reward in current state + reward from taking action in relative to current state

 ## ABOUT NIM